Archive for July, 2012

 The first dungeon I ever made.
-There’s a good 30 or 40 pages of this, from roughly when I was in second grade.
+There’s a good 30 or 40 pages of this from when I was roughly in second grade.
+It’s…actually really sexual.

 Full Disclosure: I received this product for free, in exchange for the review.
 I have done my best to honestly represent its quality here.